An audacious, mind-boggling adventure to 100 global cities in a breathtaking 100 nonstop, consecutive weeks.

 Rebirth and Reinvention

 Most image contributors in the stock photo industry have taken a major financial hit in the past decade primarily due to the proliferation of imagery on the internet.
-The onslaught of digital photography rapidly created a gluttonously oversaturated marketplace seemingly overnight ultimately resulting in massive devaluation of online stock photos.
+And the onslaught of digital photography rapidly created a gluttonously oversaturated marketplace seemingly overnight ultimately resulting in a massive devaluation of online stock photos.

 So I soon found myself yet again exploring the fine art of rebirth and reinvention.

 No More Baggage

 “Life is a train that stops at no stations; you either jump aboard or stand on the platform and watch as it passes.” ~ Yasmina Khadra